alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/inference_runner.md

 and when the FVP exits, it dumps a file named `output.bin` with the output tensors consolidated into a binary blob.

-> **NOTE** The CMake profile for the target should also give an indication of the maximum sizes for
+> **Note:** The CMake profile for the target should also give an indication of the maximum sizes for
 > each of the regions.
 This is also mentioned in the linker scripts for the same target.
 For MPS3,
 > the model size can be a maximum of 32MiB.
 The IFM and OFM spaces are both reserved as 16MiB sections.